tdusenbury/Note-Taker-Using-Express.js/README.md

 It was necessary to investigate how the provided code needed to be used in conjunction with the javascript.

-For example, in order for the proper html to load, the correct instruc
+For example, in order for the proper html to load, the correct request needed to be made using the Express.js syntax for 'GET', 'POST', and 'DELETE'.

+I challenged myself to code the 'DELETE' request for my application.
+I am very pleased that it works, although when each note is deleted, an error does appear in the console log until the screen is refreshed.
+I worked with 3 tutors to try and determine the root of the issue, but we were unable to determine the solution.
+As these were bonus points anyway, I added this problem to my list of to-dos for when the cohort has completed.

 ## Author Info
 My name is Tamara "T" Dusenbury